Monkeypac/tm-twitch-map-command/README.md

 - Install Openplanet: https://openplanet.nl/tutorials/installation
 - Copy the files to C:/Users/[Username]/Openplanet4/Scripts/
+- Open Maniaplanet
+- Open Openplanet toolbar (F3 default)
+- Click on Openplanet > Settings > Twitch commands
 - Go to https://twitchapps.com/tmi/ .
-- Copy the text you get.
+- Paste the text you get in the field `Twitch Token`.
-- Edit `TwitchSettings.as` and change the Setting_TwitchToken variable with what you just got.
-- Change also the TwitchNickname and the TwitchChannel variables.
+- Set the `Twitch channel` field.
+- Tweak other settings if you want.

 # Usage